 Context space weather

 Solar flares and coronal mass ejections (CMEs) are the most energetic events in the solar system, influencing a panorama of physical systems from the solar surface, through the inner heliosphere and onwards into geo-space.
-These events are a major contributor to space weather at Earth, and can from time to time significantly affect the performance of Earth- and space-based technological systems, such as terrestrial communications links, power grids, and satellite operations.
+These events are the main contributor of adverse space weather at Earth, and can, from time to time, significantly affect the performance of Earth- and space-based technological systems, such as terrestrial communications links, power grids, and satellite operations.
 Although significant progress has been made in understanding the fundamental physics of solar eruptions, accurate forecasting of these enigmatic events remains elusive.

 Short warning window after flaring event calls for prediction

 The main drivers of adverse space weather at Earth are solar flares and CMEs.
-Advances in the prediction of both are therefore central to protecting ground- and space-based assets from space weather.
-For flares, there is little early warning.
-When first observed, radiation emitted by the flare is already contributing to adverse conditions at Earth: radio bursts can directly interfere with global navigation satellite signals operating at microwave frequencies; UV and X-ray photons cause the ionosphere to expand, increasing drag on low-orbit satellites; X- and !-ray photons deliver high- dose exposures to astronauts during extravehicular activity.
-These effects can soon be followed by flare-accelerated solar energetic particles in tens of minutes.
+Advances in the prediction of both are therefore central to protecting ground- and space-based assets.
+For flares, there is is no early warning for high-energy photons (X- and γ-rays), with a little early warning for flare-accelerated energetic particles, in the worst-case scenario.
+When first observed, electromagnetic radiation emitted by the flare is already contributing to adverse conditions at Earth: radio bursts can directly interfere with global navigation satellite signals operating at microwave frequencies or jam ground-based radars; UV and X-ray photons cause the ionosphere to expand, increasing drag on low-orbit satellites; X- and !-ray photons deliver high- dose exposures to astronauts during extravehicular activity.
+These effects can soon be followed by flare-accelerated solar energetic particles, within tens of minutes.

 Conditions leading to flaring

-Flares typically occur in active regions and their occurrence is related to the size and complexity of the magnetic field (Sammis, Zirin & Tang 2000; Conlon et al., 2010).
+Flares typically occur in active regions and their occurrence is related to the size and complexity of the magnetic patterns comprising these regions.
 It is now known that sunspots are formed by the convective action of sub-surface fluid motions pushing magnetic flux tubes through the photosphere.
-These turbulent photospheric and sub-photospheric motions jostle these flux tubes around and, when the conditions are right, a flare is produced (McAteer et al., 2010).
-Currently the exact conditions that are necessary for or lead to flaring are not known.
+These turbulent photospheric and sub-photospheric motions jostle these flux tubes around and, when the conditions are right, a flare is produced.
+Currently, the exact conditions that are necessary for or lead to flaring are not known.
 This is partly due to limitations in our observational capabilities and the existing active region characterization algorithms.
-FLARECAST will directly address the limitations of the latter.
+FLARECAST directly addressed the limitations of the latter.